DimSpathoulas/Collision_Risk_Calculation/README.md

 ## Overview
-An analytic collision risk calculation module based on 3d multi-object tracks for autonomous vehicles.
+An analytic collision risk calculation module based on 3d multi-modal multi-object tracking for autonomous vehicles navigation.
 A review paper in english is under construction.

 ## Instructions